sgob1/digital-signal-processing/README.md

 ### Linux

-1. Download and install a LaTeX distribution (for instance, `texlive`).
+First, download and install a LaTeX distribution (for instance, `texlive`).
 Package `gnuplot` are also required to produce some images and thus to fully compile the document.
 Some commands to install the **full** `texlive` distribution are the following,
 * **Fedora**: run `dnf install texlive-scheme-full gnuplot`
 * **Arch Linux**: run `pacman -S texlive-most gnuplot`